Issue symptoms

 Create an automation

-Check if the default automation Close ticket 4 days after status is set to solved is still active.
-When a ticket is solved, this automation closes the ticket after four days.
-This ensures when your customer contacts you again through WhatsApp their new interaction will create another ticket.
+Make sure the default automation Close ticket 4 days after status is set to solved is active.
+After you solve a ticket, this automation closes the ticket after four days.
+If your customer contacts you again through WhatsApp, a new ticket is created.

-You can also build a specific automation for WhatsApp tickets by designing a shorter closing time.
-Follow the steps below to create an automation to close WhatsApp tickets after one hour of being set to solved.
+You can also create a specific automation for WhatsApp tickets with a shorter close time.
+Follow these steps to close WhatsApp tickets one hour after you set them to solved:

 - Create a new automation